nfogh/vscode-private-extension-manager/extension/README.md

 ### Custom Channels

-It is possible to create tracking channels by using npm dist-tags when publishing a private extension.
+For NPM registries, it is possible to create tracking channels by using npm dist-tags when publishing a private extension.
 This lets you publish pre-release or other special versions of an extension without updating all users to them.
 Only users who are tracking the specific release channel will get the updates.

 #### Tracking a Channel